DANCE ON CAMINO DE SANTIAGO FESTIVAL

 Come and experience creation

-The festival will allocate a total of 28,000 euros in fees and contracts and will extend its calendar of performances between July 1 and 21.
-In total, there will be 19 days of exhibition distributed in municipalities of Huesca, Navarra, La Rioja, Burgos, Palencia, León, Lugo, A Coruña and Vizcaya.
+The festival will distribute a total of €28,000 in fees and contracts and will extend its performance schedule between July 1 and 19.
+In total, there will be 18 days of performances spread across municipalities in Huesca, La Rioja, Burgos, Palencia, León, Lugo, A Coruña, and Vizcaya.

 Choreographers interested in submitting their proposals to the Festival must provide audiovisual material (five minutes long) for evaluation by the selection committee.
 In this material, they will show the style that defines their choreographic line, as well as a general idea about the choreographic composition and its relationship with the Jacobean Route or any of its values or conceptual elements.
 Preference in the selection will be given to those works created specifically for the festival, i.e., unpublished (as a premiere).